-A minimum of 50% of the degree plan will be composed of graduate-only courses (not 400/500).
+A minimum of 50 percent of the degree plan will be composed of graduate-only courses (not 400/500).

-- 3. Knowledge of statistics: STAT 500 (3 cr.) and STAT 513 (3 cr.), or an equivalent academic training (exclusive of the requirements in #2 above). - 4.
-Knowledge of research methods: BIOL 599 Master's Thesis (6 cr.; thesis plan only), or BIOL 579 Individual Research (3 cr.; non-thesis plan only). - 5.
-Knowledge of education (non-thesis plan only): two graduate courses (6 cr. minimum) from the College of Education and Technology.
+- 3. Knowledge of statistics: STAT 500 (3 cr.) and STAT 513 (3 cr.), or an equivalent academic training (exclusive of the requirements in 2 above). - 4.
+Knowledge of research methods: BIOL 599 Master's Thesis (6 cr.; thesis plan only), or BIOL 579 Individual Research (3 cr.; non-thesis plan only).

+- 5. Knowledge of education (non-thesis plan only): two graduate courses (6 cr. minimum) from the College of Education and Technology.
 Courses must be chosen in consultation with and approved by the student's graduate committee. - 6.
-Written final comprehensive examination: to assess non-thesis student's knowledge in area of emphasis (final semester of enrollment; non-thesis plan only).
+Written final comprehensive examination: to assess non-thesis student's knowledge in area of emphasis (final semester of enrollment; non-thesis plan only). - 7.
+Oral final examination: defense of thesis and assessment of thesis student's knowledge in area of emphasis (final semester of enrollment; thesis plan only).